ksaurabh1407/gcp-devops-project/README.md

-# gcp-devops-project
+# Docker flask application
-### This is a repo for a project to demonstrate GCP CI/CD capabilities
+- This application is written in python
+- This application will be deployed in GKE